Need a cleaner to kill mold that really works? Here are my favorite natural mold killer recipes!

 The reason tea tree oil is so effective is because it is a very strong anti fungal.
 Vinegar is also a mold killer and it is a good base for the tea tree oil because it doesn’t grow bacteria the way water can.
 This means that this mold killer can be stored for a long time without it going bad.

 Tea tree oil has a cleaner type smell which I don’t mind.
 It smells kind of like a pine cleaner.
 I like the smell better than straight vinegar.
 It can be really strong, though, so good ventilation is a plus.

 I also order some other things from Swanson that are cheaper than I can find other places.
-If you have never ordered from Swanson, you can sign up under this link and get $10 off of your first purchase.
+If you have never ordered from Swanson, click here to get $10 off of your first order.